Conversions Tracking Best Practices

 Not following this standard can lead to missing or duplicate conversions.

-Existing third-party integrations such as Piano or Digioh may complicate Parse.ly best practices due to iFrames and inaccessible DOM elements.
+Existing third-party integrations such as Piano, Digioh, or Shopify may complicate Parse.ly best practices due to iFrames and inaccessible DOM elements.
 You may be required to do extra work to ensure conversions are tracked properly, and, as stated above, there is the possibility for missing or duplicate conversions.